 Weekend in Lisbon – Day 1

 In order to enjoy your weekend to the fullest, my suggestion is that you get to Lisbon first thing in the morning.
-In other words, don’t hesitate to take the first plane to the city.
+In other words, don’t hesitate to book the first flight to the city.

 Once you have arrived to Lisbon, take the metro near the airport (red line) and then the green line in Alameda in Cais do Sodré direction.